 It hadn’t been bad fuel.
 No, the fuel was great, so great in fact that we had burned through the entire tank.
 Joel poured the remaining dregs from our last five-gallon jug into the tank and we crossed our fingers.

-We made it in.
-But what a close call!
-It was affirmed yet again, that things only go wrong because of our own innocently unaware negligence.
-We vowed: from here on out, we’re sailors, nothing would convince us to burn precious diesel like that again.
+What a close call!
+Affirming yet again, that things only go wrong because of our own innocent negligence.
+We vowed: from here on out, we’re sailors, nothing would convince us to burn through precious diesel like that again.

 True to our word, we haven’t even sipped so much as a pint of diesel since that day.
 Because we’ve been stuck.